 We and our parent companies have a significant amount of debt and may (subject to applicable restrictions in their debt instruments) incur additional debt in the future.
-As of September 30, 2007, our total debt was approximately \$9.6 billion, our member's equity was approximately \$2.5 billion and the deficiency of earnings to cover fixed charges for the nine months ended September 30, 2007 was \$164 million.
+As of September 30, 2007, our total debt was approximately \$19.3 billion, our member's deficit was approximately \$6.7 billion and the deficiency of earnings to cover fixed charges for the nine months ended September 30, 2007 was \$945 million.

-As of September 30, 2007, our parent companies had approximately \$10.0 billion aggregate principal amount of debt.
 In October 2007, Charter Holdco completed a tender offer, in which \$364 million of Charter's 5.875% convertible senior notes due 2009 were accepted for \$479 million of Charter's 6.50% convertible senior notes due 2027.
 Approximately \$49 million of Charter's 5.875% convertible senior notes remain outstanding.
-We and our parent companies will need to raise additional capital and/or receive distributions or payments from subsidiaries in order to satisfy our and their respective debt obligations.
+Charter will need to raise additional capital and/or receive distributions or payments from our subsidiaries in order to satisfy these debt obligations.
 An additional \$814 million aggregate principal amount of Charter's convertible senior notes are held by Charter Holdco.

-Because of our and their significant indebtedness, our and our parent companies' ability to raise additional capital at reasonable rates or at all is uncertain, and our and our parent companies' ability to make distributions or payments to our and their respective parent companies is subject to availability of funds and restrictions under our and our subsidiary's applicable debt instruments and under applicable law.
+Because of its and our significant indebtedness, the ability of Charter and our ability to raise additional capital at reasonable rates or at all is uncertain, and the ability of our subsidiaries to make distributions or payments to us and our parent companies is subject to availability of funds and restrictions under our and our subsidiaries' applicable debt instruments and under applicable law.
 If we find it necessary to engage in a recapitalization or other similar transaction, our noteholders might not receive principal and interest payments to which they are contractually entitled.